Financial Aid Booklet

 Repayment on both loan types (subsidized and unsubsidized) is deferred while a borrower is enrolled on at least a half-time basis.
 You may choose to pay interest on an unsubsidized loan while in school.
 To be considered for a Federal Direct Loan, you must file the FAFSA form and complete the verification process as outlined in this booklet.
 If your first-year award includes a Federal Direct Loan, you should anticipate that St. Lawrence University will usually offer the maximum allowable Federal Direct Loan each year.
 As always, it is your option to accept or decline all or part of this loan.

-(Note: For more information on loans, see the Glossary of Loan Terms at the bottom of this page.)
+(Note: For more information on loans, see the Glossary of Loan Terms at the back of this booklet.)

 2. FEDERAL DIRECT PLUS LOANS

-The Federal Direct PLUS Loan allows parents to borrow up to the cost of attendance (less any other financial aid) each year.
-The current 2023-2024 interest rate is a fixed rate of 8.05 percent.
+The Federal Direct PLUS Loan allows parents to borrow up to the cost of attendance less any other financial aid each year.
+The current 2024-2025 interest rate is a fixed rate of 9.08 percent.
 The origination fee for the Federal Direct PLUS Loan is 4.228 percent.
 Monthly re-payment begins within 60 days after the final disbursement for each academic year.
 The standard repayment period is 10 years, with no penalties for prepayment.
 Deferment options are available.
 Upon submission of a completed PLUS application, a credit review will be performed.
 The parent must also complete a Master Promissory Note (MPN).

 3. ALTERNATIVE STUDENT LOANS